erickmetz/droplet-cloudflare-updatefw/README.md

 * The python3-pip package

 ### Note
-This is now set up to only find droplets that have are tagged as the string constance DIGO_TAG, which defaults to 'webservers'.
+This is now set up to only find droplets that have are tagged as the string constance DIGO_TAG, which defaults to 'webserver'.
 In order to include your droplet in this processing, you must enter your droplet in the web console and hit Tags -> Manage Tags and add a string that is consistent with the DIGO_TAG constant for your droplet to be associated with the firewall changes.

 ### The Future
 * This same functionality could be reproduced for AWS, GCP, Azure, and other APIs.
 Perhaps this will evolve into a multicloud tool for this at some point.